Update July 20th, 2020, 7:35 p.m.: The bomb was disarmed in afternoon. The residents are allowed to return.

 Evacuation and Disarming

-Later today, on Monday, July 20th, 2020, the bomb is supposed to be diffused.
+Later today, on Monday, July 20th, 2020, the bomb is supposed to be defused.
 But evacuating everyone in the area might be more difficult than dealing with the explosive.
 Some inhabitants contacted the police, saying they could not walk and needed help.

 Berlin and neighboring Brandenburg are used to this kind of situation.
 In the past three weeks, two big WWII bombs were detonated in a controlled way in Potsdam.
 Hundreds of people had to be evacuated beforehand.